 Upperclassmen that have a valid driver's license and proper insurance coverage may drive to and from school if permission has been granted by the parents and school officials.
 Permission slips to be signed by the parents should be picked up in the high school office on the first day of classes or when the student driver wants to start driving to school.
 Upon submission of the permission slip, students will receive a parking pass that must be visibly displayed in their vehicle at all times while on school property.
 All students driving to school must use the school parking lot.
-No trailers are allowed on school property on student vehicles.
+No trailers are allowed on school property on student vehicles without prior permission granted from the principal.